akullpp/akGulp/README.md

 ### As a folder

+This is the preferred approach if you don't plan on heavily modularizing your applications.

 You will need to structure your project according to the [previous section](#as-a-node-module) and make following adaptions.

 1. Clone this repository and move the `lib`-folder to your project folder.